dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 (1) Download the Mobile SDK for Android from the following URL:
 <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>

-(2) Update the firmware of the aircraft (Phantom 3 Professional, Phantom 3 Advanced or Inspire 1) through the URL: <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>
+(2) Update the firmware of the aircraft (Phantom 3 Professional, Phantom 3 Advanced or Inspire 1) through the URL: <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>(

-Refer to "Updating the Aircraft Firmware": <http://download.dji-innovations.com/downloads/phantom_3/en/How_to_Update_Firmware_en.pdf> to update the firmware.
+*Refer to "Updating the Aircraft Firmware": <http://download.dji-innovations.com/downloads/phantom_3/en/How_to_Update_Firmware_en.pdf> for instructions on updating the firmware.*)

 (3) Set up an Android development environment (if you do not yet have one).
 Throughout this tutorial we will be using Eclipse 4.2.2, which you can download here: <https://eclipse.org/downloads/packages/eclipse-classic-422/junosr2>.
-Once Eclipse is installed, you will then have to install the Eclipse Android Development Tool Plug-In, found here: http://developer.android.com/intl/zh-TW/sdk/installing/installing-adt.html
+Once Eclipse is installed, you will then have to install the Eclipse Android Development Tool Plug-In, with instructions on how to do so found here: http://developer.android.com/intl/zh-TW/sdk/installing/installing-adt.html

 *Note: Google's support for Android Development Tools in Eclipse is ending.
 If you would like to complete this demo using Eclipse as we have, or if you have already completed this demo in Eclipse, you can find instructions to migrate your project into Android Studio here: <https://developer.android.com/intl/zh-TW/sdk/installing/migrate.html>.
 If you would like to follow this tutorial using Android Studio, the mobile SDK folder contains an Android Studio library as well as an Eclipse one.
 Instructions on how to import the SDK library are given for both Eclipse and Android Studio below.
 However, we recommend that you follow this guide using the provided installation of Eclipse, and migrate your project afterwards, as we cannot ensure that results in Android Studio will be identical to those displayed in this tutorial.*